nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 3a.
 The given index is invalid

 > 3a1.
-AddressBook shows an error message <br>
+Task Manager shows an error message <br>
   Use case resumes at step 2

+#### Use case: Find task

+**MSS**

+1. User requests to find tasks by keyword
+2. Task Manager shows a list of tasks
+Use case ends.

 {More to be added}

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
-2. Should be able to hold up to 1000 persons.
+2. Should be able to hold up to 1000 tasks.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should have a clean GUI.

 {More to be added}